 Welcome!

 I’m a novelist, educator, and travel guide based in Vermont.
 My latest novel, The Afterlife Project, was named a best book of 2025 by Library Journal and the Toronto Star.
-On this site you can read all about it and my other books of fiction: Will Poole’s Island, A Field Guide to Murder & Fly Fishing (stories), and The Gatepost (forthcoming).
 A detailed bio is here.

+On this site you can read all about The Afterlife Project and my other books of fiction: The Gatepost (May ’26), Will Poole’s Island, and A Field Guide to Murder & Fly Fishing.
 You can learn about upcoming appearances, workshops, and travel programs, or send me a direct message.
 On the press page, you’ll find links to print and radio interviews, profiles, feature articles, and high-resolution images.
-Click here to get in touch!
+Click here if you want to get in touch!

 “Riveting and wrenching and suffused with beauty.”